VirtualFlyBrain/nblast-on-the-fly/README.md

 This is anothe possible problem.
 There could be several places in which packages are installed (e.g. by the original rocker image).

+Another pitfall here is the packrat snapshot system, which may result in the installation of old versions of packages like rgl.
+In general all nat.* packages are kept up to date and functional at the bleeding edge, so it's normally easier to go with the latest versions of everything.

 ### CRAN vs GitHub

 Some packages are only on github because they cannot meet CRAN's requirements.